EnnoidMe/ENNOID-BMS/README.md

 **Software**

 - Firmware, bootloader & configuration tool are the same as [DieBieMS](https://github.com/DieBieEngineering).
 - Changes from DieBieMS code are only required to support the LTC6813 communication/balancing instead of the LTC6803.
-(Slave with LTC6803 would not require any changes at all)
+(I might design a slave board in the future with  the LTC6803 that would not require any changes at all)
 - Isolation layer & schematic changes don't require MCU code modifications on Master board.

 ### Components: